Guidelines

 A low rate (0.1%) of vasovagal syncope was reported in phase 3 studies [642].
 According to the summary of product characteristics, vital orthostatic signs (blood pressure and heart rate) must be measured prior to starting dapoxetine, and dose titration must be considered [643].
 The EMA assessment report for dapoxetine concluded that the potentially increased risk for syncope had been proven manageable with adequate risk minimisation measures [644].
 No cases of syncope were observed in a post-marketing observational study, which identified patients at risk for the orthostatic reaction using the patient’s medical history and orthostatic testing [645].

-Although dapoxetine is the only EMA-approved oral drug for treatment of PE, discontinuation rates seem moderate to high [808].
-The cumulative discontinuation rates increase over time, reaching 90% at 2 years after initiation of therapy.
-The reasons for the high discontinuation rate are cost (29.9%), disappointment that PE was not curable and the on-demand nature of the drug (25%), adverse effects (11.6%), perceived poor efficacy (9.8%), a search for other treatment options (5.5%), and unknown (18.3%) [809].
-Similarly, it was confirmed that many patients on dapoxetine treatment spontaneously discontinued treatment, while this rate was reported at 50% for other SSRIs and 28.8% for paroxetine [810].
-In a Chinese cohort study, 13.6% of the patients discontinued dapoxetine due to lack of efficacy (62%), adverse effects (24%), and low frequency of sexual intercourse (14%) [811].
+The discontinuation rates of dapoxetine seem moderate to high [650].
+The cumulative discontinuation rates increase over time, reaching 90% at two years after initiation of therapy.
+The reasons for the high discontinuation rate are cost (29.9%), disappointment that PE was not curable and the on-demand nature of the drug (25%), adverse effects (11.6%), perceived poor efficacy (9.8%), a search for other treatment options (5.5%), and unknown (18.3%) [651].
+Similarly, it was confirmed that many patients on dapoxetine treatment spontaneously discontinued treatment, while this rate was reported at 50% for other SSRIs and 28.8% for paroxetine, respectively [652].
+In a Chinese cohort study, 13.6% of the patients discontinued dapoxetine due to lack of efficacy (62%), adverse effects (24%), and low frequency of sexual intercourse (14%) [653].

-Several systematic reviews and meta-analyses of drug treatment have reported that, despite methodological problems in most studies, there remain several, well-designed, double-blind, placebo-controlled trials supporting the therapeutic effect of daily SSRIs on PE [751,776-779,824].
-These meta-analyses suggest SSRIs may increase the geometric mean IELT by 2.6-13.2-fold.
-Paroxetine is superior to fluoxetine, clomipramine and sertraline [825,826].
+Several meta-analyses suggest SSRIs may increase the geometric mean IELT by 2.6-13.2-fold [664].
+Paroxetine is superior to fluoxetine, clomipramine and sertraline [665,666].
 Sertraline is superior to fluoxetine, whereas the efficacy of clomipramine is not significantly different from that of fluoxetine and sertraline.
-Paroxetine was evaluated in doses of 20-40 mg, sertraline 25-200 mg, fluoxetine 10-60 mg and clomipramine 25-50 mg.
-There was no significant relationship between dose and response among the various drugs.
-There is limited evidence that citalopram may be less efficacious compared to other SSRIs, while fluvoxamine may not be effective [827,828].
+Paroxetine was evaluated in doses of 20-40 mg, sertraline 25-200 mg, fluoxetine 10-60 mg and clomipramine 25-50 mg [664-666].

-Ejaculation delay may start a few days after drug intake, but it is more evident after 1-2 weeks as receptor desensitisation requires time to occur.
-Although efficacy may be maintained for several years, tachyphylaxis (decreasing response to a drug following chronic administration) may occur after 6-12 months [820].
-Common TEAEs of SSRIs include fatigue, drowsiness, yawning, nausea, vomiting, dry mouth, diarrhoea and perspiration; TEAEs are usually mild and gradually improve after 2-3 weeks of treatment [793,820].
+Ejaculation delay may start a few days after drug intake, but it is more evident after one to two weeks as receptor desensitisation requires time to occur.
+Although efficacy may be maintained for several years, tachyphylaxis (decreasing response to a drug following chronic administration) may occur after six to twelve months [660].
+Common TEAEs of SSRIs include fatigue, drowsiness, yawning, nausea, vomiting, dry mouth, diarrhoea and perspiration; TEAEs are usually mild and gradually improve after two to three weeks of treatment [660,667].
 Decreased libido, anorgasmia, anejaculation and ED have also been reported.

 6.2.6.2.3.
 Topical anaesthetic agents